 As you will browse eBay you will find loads of vintage horns and with amazing low price tags.
 An overhaul on an unknown vintage horn may cost you more than an overhaul on a modern horn.
 It’s my advice to buy the best horn you can find instead of buying something that wil need work.
-This particular vintage horn is in excellent condition and had a recent overhaul by Dutch repair master Remy Veerman.
+This particular vintage horn is in excellent condition and had a complete overhaul by Dutch repair master Remy Veerman.

-This particular Conn alto had stayed in the case for a few months before I had a chance to play.
+This particular Conn alto has stayed in the case for a few months before I had a chance to play.
 It has that big phat 30s sound altoplayers love so much.
 That is partly due to the used materials.
 The alloys from the 20s and 30s were superb to the alloys used today.
 You can feel it when you hold the Conn: it’s a heavy piece of kit.

 • Wikipedia on Conn ‘Chu Berry’ saxophones

 • Thorough YouTube review on 20s and 30s Conn alto saxophones